About Greywater Reuse

 Wash water is pumped into a “drum,” a large barrel or temporary storage called a surge tank.
 At the bottom of the drum the water drains out into a hose that is moved around the yard to irrigate.
 This is the cheapest and easiest system to install, but requires constant moving of the hose for it to be effective at irrigating

 If you’re looking for system that gives you flexibility in what plants you’re able irrigate and takes very little maintenance, we recommend the laundry-to-landscape system.
 This system was invented by Art Ludwig.

-This greywater system doesn’t alter the household plumbing: the washing machine drain hose is attached directly to a diverter valve that allows you to switch the flow of greyater between the sewer/septic and the greywater irrigation system.
+This greywater system doesn’t alter the household plumbing: the washing machine drain hose is attached directly to a diverter valve that allows you to switch the flow of greywater between the sewer/septic and the greywater irrigation system.
 The greywater irrigation system directs water through 1″ tubing with 1/2″ outlets directing water to specific plants.
-This system is low cost, easy to install, and gives huge flexibility for irrigation.
+This system is low cost, easy to install, and gives flexibility for irrigation.
 In most situations this is the number one place to start when choosing a greywater system!

 From the Shower:

 Showers are a great source of greywater- they usually produce a lot of relatively clean water.
 To have a simple, effective shower system consider a gravity-based system (no pump).
 If your yard is located uphill from the house, then you’ll need to have a pumped system.